fbpx

 Speak Up

-Recognise that you, as a non-Indigenous person, are able to move far more freely in circles and situations where Indigenous people may face hostility.
+Recognise that you, as a non-Indigenous person, can move far more freely in circles and situations where Indigenous people may face hostility.
 This puts the responsibility of speaking up when you hear something offensive on you.

 You can also be vocal via social media and other online communications.
 Just don’t let it slip by.